g-ledain/mathsinthevoid/unformatted/drafts/Monoids-Comonoids-And-Hopf-Monoids.md

 A Hopf monoid in a Cartesian category is exactly a group object in that category.
 In particular, a Hopf monoid in $\textrm{Set}$ is just a group.

 [^archive]: [archived]{}

 [^comonoidal-cat]: One might expect that a *comonoidal category* would be the natural context in which to define comonoids, and one could wonder whether there is a notion of monoid internal to a comonoidal category.
 We will soon discover that any set has a unique comonoid structure and a categorified version of this result holds, so that a category has only one cmonoidal structure up to equivalence.
 Thus, comonoidal categories are unfortunately dull.

 [^quantum]: This is of importance in linear logic and it's application to quantum computing; in that context, the diagonal map represents a kind of "duplication" of resources, and the absence of a diagonal map is a manifestation of the no-cloning theorem.
-Or at least, so I am told.
+At least, so I am told.

 [^comfortable]: This "short step" is actually the part of the reasoning with which I am least comfortable.